NixOS/nix-pills/pills/15-nix-search-paths.md

 ## Conclusion

 The `NIX_PATH` variable is the search path used by nix when using the angular brackets syntax.
-It's possible to refer to \"abstract\" paths inside nix expressions and define the \"concrete\" path by means of `NIX_PATH`, or the usual -I flag in nix tools.
+It's possible to refer to "abstract" paths inside nix expressions and define the "concrete" path by means of `NIX_PATH`, or the usual -I flag in nix tools.

 We've also explained some of the uncommon `nix-env` behaviors for newcomers.
 The `nix-env` tool does not use `NIX_PATH` to search for packages, but rather for `~/.nix-defexpr`.
 Beware of that!